SignatureSurveys.com looks like a normal survey site, where you can sign up and earn by sharing your opinion.

 If you are still interested in joining Signature Surveys, you need to know that you can only join if you live in the US.

 There are so many great survey sites in the US, so if you live here, I do really not see any reason to join Signature Surveys, as there are so many platforms with better opportunities.

 I am sure you by now have figured out Signature Surveys is not a survey site I recommend.
-But let's sum up the pros and cons, so you can get a better overview and decide for yourself, whether it is worth joining or not.
+But let's finish this review by summing up the pros and cons so you can get a better overview and decide for yourself whether it is worth joining or not.